 Anyone wishing to register for a graduate class (both Gallaudet employees and non-employees) must apply and be accepted for graduate special student status.
-Graduate special students may enroll in graduate-level courses but do not pursue a program of study leading to a graduate certificate or degree.
+Graduate special students may enroll in graduate-level courses offered by departments but do not pursue a program of study leading to a graduate certificate or degree.
 Graduate special students are not eligible for financial support from Gallaudet University (except those who are also employees of Gallaudet University and who qualify for ordinary employee benefits for waiver of tuition).
-Continuation as a graduate special student depends on satisfying the academic standards that apply to all graduate students.
+Continuation as a graduate special student depends on the academic standards that apply to all graduate students.

 2. What are the requirements for graduate special student status?

 To take courses as a graduate special student, you must have a bachelor's degree with at least a B (3.0 on a 4.0 scale) cumulative grade point average.
 You must complete a short application form, submit a copy of your B.A. or B.S. transcript and pay the $50 non-refundable application fee.